PsyWar hosts a photo gallery with some interesting history, such as this one from WWII:

 …empowered to “take executive measures against the civilian population”, Nazi jargon for robbery, murder and enslavement.

-A “famous reputation” of strategy was propaganda highly spun by Nazi military intelligence, which was spread northward in an attempt to “morale boost” troops facing imminent defeat in European campaigns.
-I mean by 1942 it was apparent that Germany had no chance to win — it became a question only of why Germans made terrible life choices.
+I mean by 1942 it was very clear that Germany had no chance to win — it became a question only of how long the Germans would continue to make terrible life choices.

-An interesting footnote on how Rommel was routed so quickly by Montgomery is that the former tried to blame his failures on Hitler while the latter refused to listen to Churchill.
+An interesting footnote on how Rommel was routed so quickly by Montgomery is that the former tried to blame his failures on obedience to Hitler or at least interference, while the latter made no excuses when he refused to listen to Churchill.

-Curiously, American soldiers to this day sometimes buy into the widespread propaganda and lies about the Nazi Rommel, very similar to American desire to believe in the fiction of the Confederate Lee.
+Curiously, American soldiers to this day sometimes buy into widespread propaganda and lies about the Nazi Rommel, very similar to American pathetic attempts to believe in the failure and fraud Confederate General Lee.

-Here’s the view from a U.S. Army M2 Bradley during the Iraq War, where a Nazi portrait has been taped to the “fighting vehicle” inside in completely tone-deaf fashion.
+Fast forward to today and here’s the view from a U.S. M2 Bradley during the Iraq War, where a Nazi portrait has been attached inside the “fighting vehicle” in a completely tone-deaf fashion.

-Anyone stepping into that vehicle should “get a laugh” as if 1942 Indian troops in the Egyptian desert.
+Anyone stepping into that vehicle should sadly “get a laugh” at the bad propaganda, just like 1942 Indian or Australian troops in the Egyptian desert.